NBA, players reach deal for a new labor agreement - WTOP News

-The league and its players came to an agreement early Saturday on a new seven-year collective bargaining agreement, the NBA announced.
-It is still pending ratification, though that process is almost certainly no more than a formality.

-The deal will begin this summer and will last at least through the 2028-29 season.
-Either side can opt out then; otherwise, it will last through 2029-30.
+Technically, it will be a seven-year deal, though either side can opt out a year early — meaning labor peace is only assured through the 2028-29 season.
+It will also begin the era of an in-season tournament, something Commissioner Adam Silver has wanted for years.

+Barring a change to the current plan, teams will be given an 80-game schedule for next season in August.
+Those 80 games will include “tournament” games — probably four — that will count in regular-season standings.
+All teams will have two more games added to their schedule eventually so the full 82-game slate is played; the two teams that make the tournament final will be playing an 83rd game that won’t count in the standings.

-Among the details, per a person familiar with the negotiations who spoke to The Associated Press: the in-season tournament that Commissioner Adam Silver has wanted for years will become reality, and players will have to appear in at least 65 games in order to be eligible for the top individual awards such as Most Valuable Player.
+Among other details, per a person familiar with the negotiations who spoke to The Associated Press: players will generally have to appear in at least 65 games in order to be eligible for the top individual awards such as Most Valuable Player; the maximum value of contract extensions will rise; and a third two-way contract will now be available to teams — which could potentially see roster sizes grow from 17 to 18.
 The person spoke on condition of anonymity because neither the league nor the National Basketball Players Association released specifics publicly.

 Another new part of the CBA will be a second luxury tax level that, when reached, will keep teams from using their midlevel exception to sign players.
-That was a clear compromise, given how some teams wanted the so-called “upper spending limit” that would have essentially installed an absolute ceiling on what can be spent each season and help balance the playing field between the teams that are willing to pay enormous tax bills and those who aren’t.
+That was a clear compromise, given how some teams wanted the so-called “upper spending limit” that would have essentially installed an absolute ceiling on what can be spent each season and help balance the playing field between the teams that are willing to pay enormous tax bills — like the reigning NBA champion Golden State Warriors — and those who aren’t.

+“Players lose again … Middle and Lower spectrum teams don’t spend because they don’t want to,” Golden State’s Draymond Green posted to Twitter.
+“They want to lose.
+So increase their spending capabilities, just to increase them.
+They continue to cut out the middle.
+And this is what we rushed into a deal for?”

+National Basketball Players Association President CJ McCollum, a guard for the New Orleans Pelicans, said he welcomes input from all players, but stressed, “You can’t make everybody happy.
+That’s impossible.

+“You’ve got to be able to do what’s best for the collective,” McCollum said after the Pelicans defeated the Los Angeles Clippers on Saturday night.
+“There’s 450 players and 450 different opinions, including myself. … It’s about finding a happy medium in certain areas.”

-Not in the CBA is a change to the policy that would allow high school players to enter the NBA draft.
-It was discussed and has been an agenda item for months, but it won’t be changing anytime soon — probably not for at least the term of the next CBA.
+The new CBA won’t include a return to the policy that would allow high school players to enter the NBA draft.
+It was discussed and has been an agenda item for months, but the rule won’t be changing anytime soon — probably not for at least the term of the next CBA.

 “We also appreciate that there is a lot of benefit to really having veterans who can bring those 18-year-olds along,” NBPA executive director Tamika Tremaglio said in February during an NBPA news conference at All-Star weekend.
 “And so, certainly anything that we would even consider, to be quite honest, would have to include a component that would allow veterans to be a part of it as well.”